 - Keep refrigerated for 3-5 days.
 Enjoy!

-See the photo below for the mini muffin bites made with dates instead of agave.
+*See the photo in the post for the muffin bites made with dates instead of agave.
 You can also try stevia for a low sugar option.

 Nutrition InformationYield 16 Serving Size 1 muffin bite